trywilco/wilco-docs/docs/building-your-quest/github-actions.md

     ```

-- `paramsFramework`: In some scenarios, tests should use different files or commands according to the used frameworks. `paramsFrameworks` is a map from framework type to `capabilities` and `cmd` keys.
+- `paramsFramework`: In some scenarios, tests should use different files or commands according to the used frameworks. `paramsFramework` is a map from framework type to `capabilities` and `cmd` keys.

 ## Examples